 Why am I on SAP Warning/Probation?

 A student is placed on SAP Warning or Probation when the student’s cumulative grade point average (GPA) falls below a 2.0 and/or cumulative credit completion rate falls below 66.67% of the attempted credits.
-The SAP policy is designed to ensure students are making progress towards their degree.
-For a complete list of standards, see the Undergraduate Catalog.

 How will these requirements help me as a student?